dcdpr/did-btc1/chapters/CRUD-Operations.md

 ### Read

-The Read operation is executed by a resolver after a resolution request identifying a specific **did:btc1** `identifier` is received from a client at ::Resolution Time::.
+The Read operation is an algorithm consisting of a series of subroutine algorithms executed by a resolver after a resolution request identifying a specific **did:btc1** `identifier` is received from a client at ::Resolution Time::.
-The request MAY contain a `resolutionOptions` object containing additional information to be used in resolution.
-The resolver then attempts to resolve the DID document of the `identifier` at a specific ::Target Time::.
-The ::Target Time:: is either provided in `resolutionOptions` or is set to the ::Resolution Time:: of the request.
+The request MUST always contain the resolutionOptions object containing additional information to be used in resolution.
+This object MAY be empty.
+The resolver then attempts to resolve the
+DID document of the `identifier` at a specific ::Target Time::.
+The
+::Target Time:: is either provided in `resolutionOptions` or is set to the
+::Resolution Time:: of the request.

+It takes the following inputs:
+* `identifier`: a valid **did:btc1** identifier
+* `resolutionOptions`: an optional object containing the following options
+   * `versionId`: the version of the identifier and/or DID document
+   * `versionTime`: a timestamp used during resolution as a bound for when to stop resolving
+   * `sidecarData`: data necessary for resolving a DID such as ::DID Update Payloads:: and ::SMT proofs::.
+   * `network`: the bitcoin network used for resolution

-To do so it executes the following algorithm:
+It returns the following output:
+* `targetDocument`: a DID Core conformant DID document after all updates have been found, validated and applied

 1. Pass `identifier` to the [did:btc1 Identifier Decoding](#didbtc1-identifier-decoding)
    algorithm, retrieving `idType`, `version`, `network`, and `genesisBytes`.
 1. Set `identifierComponents` to a map of `idType`, `version`, `network`, and `genesisBytes`.
-1. Set `initialDocument` to the result of running the algorithm in [Resolve Initial Document] passing in the `identifier`, `identifierComponents` and `resolutionOptions`.
+1. Set `initialDocument` to the result of running the algorithm in [Resolve Initial DID Document] passing in the `identifier`, `identifierComponents` and `resolutionOptions`.
 1. Set `targetDocument` to the result of running the algorithm in [Resolve Target Document] passing in `initialDocument` and `resolutionOptions`.
 1. Return `targetDocument`.

-#### Resolve Initial Document
+#### Resolve Initial DID Document

-This algorithm specifies how to resolve an initial DID document and validate it against the `identifier` for a specific **did:btc1**.
-The algorithm takes as inputs a **did:btc1** `identifier`, `identifierComponents` object and a `resolutionsOptions` object.
-This algorithm returns a valid `initialDocument` for that identifier.
+The Resolve ::Initial DID Document:: algorithm specifies how to resolve an ::Initial DID Document:: and validate it against the `identifier` for a specific **did:btc1**.

+It takes the following inputs:
+* `identifier`: A valid **did:btc1** identifier
+* `identifierComponents`: An object containing the following properties
+  * `idType`: the type of identifier (KEY or EXTERNAL)
+  * `version`: the identifier version
+  * `network`: the identifier bitcoin network
+  * `genesisBytes`: the originating public key bytes
+* `resolutionsOptions`:

+It returns the following output:
+* `initialDocument`: a valid DID document for the given identifier.

-1. If `identifierComponents.idType` value is "key", then set the `initialDocument` to the result of running the algorithm in [Deterministically Generate Initial DID Document] passing in the `identifier` and `identifierComponents` values.
+1. If `identifierComponents.idType` value is "key", then set the `initialDocument` to the result of running the algorithm in [Deterministically Generate Initial DID document] passing in the `identifier` and `identifierComponents` values.
 1. Else If `identifierComponents.idType` value is "external", then set the `initialDocument` to the result of running [External Resolution] passing in